akarnokd/RxJavaExtensions/README.md

 ## Custom operators and transformers

 The custom transformers (to be applied with `Flowable.compose` for example), can be found in `hu.akarnokd.rxjava2.operators.FlowableTransformers` class.
-The operators and transformers for the other base reactive classes follow the usual naming scheme.
+The custom source-like operators can be found in `hu.akarnokd.rxjava2.operators.Flowables` class.
+The operators and transformers for the other base reactive classes (will) follow the usual naming scheme.

-### Valve
+### FlowableTransflormers.Valve

 Pauses and resumes a main flow if the secondary flow signals false and true respectively.